breadcat/blog.minskio.co.uk/content/quotes.md

 >I know it when I see it

+>I loathe Zuni aesthetics <!-- tales from the darkside -->

 >I mentally shake hands with you for your answer

 >I never saved anything for the swim back <!-- gattacca -->